 Background and Rationale

-The traditional process for implementing new Bias Settings is for Balancing Authorities to submit their upcoming annual Bias value by January 1.
-NERC and the Resources Subcommittee validate the Bias values, perform error checking and use these values to calculate L10 values for CPS2.
-Once the L10 values are validated, NERC posts the L10 values and sends a letter to Balancing Authorities giving a date on which to implement the new Bias Settings.
+The traditional process for implementing new Frequency Bias Settings is for Balancing Authorities to submit their upcoming annual Frequency Bias Setting value by January 1.
+NERC and the Resources Subcommittee validate Frequency Bias Setting values, perform error checking and use these values to calculate L10 values for CPS2.
+Once the L10 values are validated, NERC posts the L10 values and sends a letter to Balancing Authorities giving a date on which to implement the new Frequency Bias Settings.
 This data collection and validation process can take up to two months.
-It is expected NERC will send out the L10 and Bias Setting notification generally in February for March 1 implementation.
+It is expected NERC will send out the L10 and Frequency Bias Setting notification generally in February for March 1 implementation.

 Measure and Compliance Information

 M2.
 The Balancing Authority shall show that it implemented in its EMS its current year Frequency Bias Setting as directed by the ERO in accordance with Requirement R2.
-Balancing Authorities with a variable Bias Setting shall have a 12 month average Bias equal to or more negative than their Frequency Response Obligation.
+Balancing Authorities with a variable Frequency Bias Setting shall have a 12 month average Frequency Bias Setting equal to or more negative than their Frequency Response Obligation.

-In general the annual implementation of Bias Settings will occur on February 1 or March 1 as directed by NERC.
+In general the annual implementation of Frequency Bias Settings will occur on February 1 or March 1 as directed by NERC.
 The dates may change to meet the needs of the Interconnection.
-Implementation dates vary due to the time needed to validate reported Bias settings and to calculate and validate CPS L10 and FRO limits.
+Implementation dates vary due to the time needed to validate reported Frequency Bias Settings and to calculate and validate CPS L10 and FRO limits.

 There may be an occasional need for NERC to implement new CPS L10 and FRO limits during the year.
 The most likely reasons are Balancing Authority boundary changes or decommissioning.
-Balancing Authorities requesting a mid-year change to Bias settings for these reasons should send their request to balancing@nerc.com.
+Balancing Authorities requesting a mid-year change to Frequency Bias Settings for these reasons should send their request to balancing@nerc.com.

-NERC will notify all affected Balancing Authorities of new mid-year changes to Bias Settings and CPS L10 and FRO limits.
-For any directed changes of Bias Settings, NERC will provide at least 10 days advance notification.
+NERC will notify all affected Balancing Authorities of new mid-year changes to Frequency Bias Settings and CPS L10 and FRO limits.
+For any directed changes of Frequency Bias Settings, NERC will provide at least 10 days’ advance notification.

 Requirement 3